 - Audit network infrastructure

-These areas of research overlap in places, but that’s a good thing – it means you can cross-check individual facts in more than one place.
+These areas of research will obviously overlap in places, but that’s a good thing – because you can cross-check individual facts in more than one place.

 If need be, you can separate these plans using other criteria to fit your particular circumstances.
 Feel free to add questions too!
 Do what’s required to thoroughly understand the project before you buy your first network component.

-Your first step is to find the right stakeholders to talk to.
-The initial checklist ought to include people like the CIO, IT directors or managers and any heavy network users.
+Your first step in designing your WLAN is to find the right stakeholders to talk to.
+The initial checklist should include people like the CIO, IT directors or managers and any heavy network users.
 This last group – heavy users of the organization’s network – can come from people in the first two groups, if you ask them.

 This is important: don’t be afraid to ask about information you might not initially have.
 Ask about the right people to canvas.
-In this case, names and job titles may arise that help you develop a more complete WLAN picture.
+In this case, names and job titles may arise that help you develop a more complete picture of their WLAN needs.

 Approach individual stakeholders with questions they can answer best.
 The list below offers a list of sample questions that commonly elicit valuable insights.

-Not every stakeholder can answer every question, so use judgment in each situation.
+Not every stakeholder can answer every question, so use your judgment.
 If a stakeholder can’t answer a specific question, ask that person who can.

 - What are your top uses for network-connected applications?
-(This question lets people answer – in a non-technical way – about work habits that the network must support)
+(This question lets people answer – in a non-technical way – about work habits that the WLAN must support)

 - What is your BYOD policy?
 How does this policy affect the number of devices that regularly connect to your network?